pinpoint-apm/pinpoint/pages/plugin-dev-guide.md

 Others | 5000 ~ 7999

 `ServiceType` code must be unique.
-Therefore, if you are writing a plugin that will be shared publicly, you must contact the Pinpoint dev. team to get a `ServiceType` code assigned.
-If your plugin is for private use, you may pick a value for `ServiceType` code freely from the table below.
+Therefore, if you are writing a plugin that will be shared publicly, **you must** contact the Pinpoint dev. team to get a `ServiceType` code assigned.
+If your plugin is for private use, you may freely pick a value for `ServiceType` code from the table below.

 category | range
 --- | ---